 Also, can we take a moment and read some of the examples?

 See where I’m coming from?
 We REALLY needed this review!

-So, after reading the story, students wrote a short response in their Reading Response Journals on how Officer Buckle changed through out the story.
+So, after reading the story, students wrote a short response in their Reading Response Journals on how Officer Buckle changed throughout the story.

 If you’re not familiar with Reading Response Journals, you can check out more posts about them here.
 I love these spirals!
 They are very flexible as to what we include.

 This was a quick spot check for me.
 As students finished, I walked around and discussed their answers.
 A check plus meant they demonstrated understanding.
-Super quick and easy way to spot check our comprehension.
+Super quick and easy way to spot-check our comprehension.

-One of the biggest themes in “Officer Buckle and Gloria” are those funny safety tips, so we used the story as a launching point for an opinion writing piece on what we thought was the most important safety tip.
+One of the biggest themes in “Officer Buckle and Gloria” is those funny safety tips, so we used the story as a launching point for an opinion writing piece on what we thought was the most important safety tip.